cbosoft/mldb/README.md

 # MLDB

-A machine learning model database facilitator: SQLite database + python convenience.
+A machine learning model database facilitator: PostgreSQL database + python convenience.

 mldb helps maintain a databse of model stats while they are training, as well as a record of trained model weights (during and) after training has completed.